randyno/sea-level-predictor-with-python/README.md

 # sea-level-predictor-with-python
-This program qill plot a sea level evolution and predict le level of the sea up to 2050
+This program will plot sea level evolution and predict the level of the sea up to 2050